sajedehfzh/turbine/README.md

 | Rotor Speed over Time | Wind Speed over Time |
 | :---: | :---: |
 | ![Rotor Speed over Time](data/Rotor-time.jpg) | ![Wind Speed over Time](data/wind-time.jpg) |

+---

+## Summary of Turbine Behavior

+In summary, the turbine stays idle in light winds, switches to variable-speed MPPT to maximize capture in moderate winds, and then locks rotor speed and pitches blades to cap power in stronger winds—exactly the textbook behavior you’d expect from a modern pitch-controlled, variable-speed turbine.